 Coeur d'Alene is a well-known ski destination.
 It's located in the Spokane Valley, surrounded by several mountains designed as ski slopes.
 Visitors can find many options for ski resorts around the city.

 Other outdoor activities available for visitors include hiking, mountain biking, fishing in the lake, or camping.
 Many of these activities are enjoyed in the surrounding natural landscapes just outside of the city.

 The nearby Silverwood Theme Park is a destination for the entire family.
 It's the largest theme park and water park in the region.

 Coeur d'Alene also hosts various events and festivals throughout the year.
 Some of the events include arts festivals, sporting events, golfing exhibitions, and showcases of the Coeur d'Alene Native American tribe heritage.

-One of the central gathering places locally to find a lot of things happening in Coeur d’Alene is at Sherman Square, a plaza featuring restaurants, shops, and more.
+One of the central gathering places locally to find many things happening in Coeur d'Alene is at Sherman Square, a plaza featuring restaurants, shops, and more.

 Address: Coeur d'Alene, ID